 It also occurs due to persistent licking of an area in older, obese or lame pets.
 Dogs with this type of problem are usually adults.

 Once the habit is established, It is hard to cure.
 Some treatments include topical bitters mists (which almost never works) and relieving boredom in any way possible.
 Some pets do better in a fenced yard while their owners are away.
 Others do better in air conditioning or with the TV left on.
 Anti obsessive/compulsive drugs such as chlomipramine sometimes help.
 Making the licked area inaccessible with taping and a protective covering always works well.

 When this problem occurs in cats, stress between multiple cats is the common underlying cause.
-A cat pheromone product called Feliway sometimes helps in these situations.
+A cat pheromone product called Feliway sometimes helps in these situations (However, a 2017 study did not find Feliway-type products very helpful in combating stress in cat shelter situations [ref]).
 When it occurs in a non-stressed cat, another internal, underlying health problem is usually present.

 7) Food Allergies:

 Pets with this problem itch all over, all the time.
 Pets that are allergic to food or food-treat ingredients have cells in their skin that release histamine when the pet eats certain proteins.